-The withdrawal of the United Kingdom (UK) from the EU results in far-reaching changes and restrictions under employment law for business trips or long-term work deployment periods spent by UK citizens in Germany and German citizens in the UK.
-As of 1 January 2021, UK citizens are no longer treated as EU citizens but as third-country citizens.
+The withdrawal of the United Kingdom (UK) from the EU leads to far-reaching changes and restrictions under employment law for future business trips or for long-term vocational deployment of UK citizens to Germany and German citizens to the UK.

-The letter also sets out the special regulations which apply to UK/German citizens who are already working in Germany/the UK on the cut-off date of 31 December 2020.
+We also provide information about the special provisions which apply to citizens of Germany/the UK who already worked in the UK/Germany on the cut-off date of 31 December 2020.